-This story is by Palmer Hawkins and was part of our 2021 Spring Writing Contest.
+This story is by Palmer Hawkins and won an honorable mention in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 “It’s hopeless,” said Jones.
 “Zeke’s probably dead already, just like everyone else.”